Zilliqa/zilliqa-js/packages/zilliqa-js-account/README.md

 ### `sign(transaction: Transaction, offlineSign?: boolean): Promise<Transaction>`

 Sign a `Transaction` with the default `Account`.
 This method is asynchronous as it will attempt to obtain the `nonce` from the `Provider`.
-Has an offline mode that can be activated manually by setting the optional `offlineSign` parameter.
+There is an offline mode that can be activated manually by setting the optional `offlineSign` parameter.

 **Parameters**